Kim A. Wilcox

-Kim A. Wilcox (born May 5, 1954) is an American academic administrator who is the ninth chancellor of the University of California, Riverside.
-He was appointed on August 8, 2013 and began the position on August 19, 2013.
+Kim A. Wilcox (born May 5, 1954) is an American academic administrator, who served as the 9th chancellor of the University of California, Riverside from August 2013 to July 2025.

 He was previously at Michigan State University where he served for eight years as provost, executive vice president and professor of communicative sciences and disorders.
 At Michigan State University, Wilcox was responsible for a major institutional restructuring that added 100 new faculty positions and expanded the university's two medical colleges.

-Wilcox served as the President and CEO of the Kansas Board of Regents from 1999 to 2002, overseeing a major reorganization of education in the State of Kansas.
+Wilcox served as the president and CEO of the Kansas Board of Regents from 1999 to 2002, overseeing a major reorganization of education in the State of Kansas.

+In September 2024, Wilcox announced his decision to retire as chancellor of UC Riverside in the summer of 2025.

 Early life and education

 Wilcox was born on May 5, 1954, in Sault Ste.
 Marie, Michigan.
 He attended Michigan State University graduating with high honors in 1976.
 He subsequently completed a Master of Science and Doctor of Philosophy in speech and hearing science from Purdue University under the direction of Macalyne Fristoe.